 8. Monitor deadlines closely and adhere to them strictly to avoid automatic termination of the moratorium.

-9. Understand that extensions are subject to review by either creditors or the court, which might impose conditions or limit the duration based on various factors, including past performance and future viability.
+9. Understand that extensions are subject to review by either creditors or the High Court, which might impose conditions or limit the duration based on various factors, including past performance and future viability.

 Seeking expert advice from professionals, like insolvency practitioners, can guide businesses through this process efficiently, ensuring all requirements are satisfied for a successful application for a moratorium extension.